12+ Basic Dress Sewing Pattern

 • For the back armhole, draw a slightly curved line from the shoulder point (A) to point D. The back armhole is usually slightly deeper than the front.

-See also 20+ Free Wallet Sewing Pattern
+See also Sewing Pattern For Cloak

 5. Draw the Waistline: